Leref/dbdjs.db/README.md

 - [Links](#links)

 ## About
-dbdjs.db is a database that aims to be swift and optimal.
+dbdjs.db is a JSON Database meant for quick and easy saving data values.

 ## Examples
 ### Setup